horeaporutiu/app-examples-template/README.md

 4. Go back to your app home page, and under the `Permissions` section, you will see a blue button that says `Install app and get OAuth token`.
 Click that button.
 Then click on `Add` as shown in the video below.

-> ⚠️ Make sure to install your app on a [developer team](https://developers.miro.com/docs/create-a-developer-team)! ⚠️
+> ⚠️ We recommend to install your app on a [developer team](https://developers.miro.com/docs/create-a-developer-team) while you are developing or testing apps.⚠️

 https://github.com/horeaporutiu/app-examples-template/assets/10428517/456108e8-7d9b-4067-94bb-e5511c736a23